CarawaySeed42/LAS-Library-Matlab/README.md

 ---
 ### Credits
-The LAS-File writer contained in this library is a port of the writer present within the [lasdata](https://www.mathworks.com/matlabcentral/fileexchange/48073-lasdata) class with minor adjustments<br>
+The LAS-File writer contained in this library is a port of the writer present within the [lasdata](https://www.mathworks.com/matlabcentral/fileexchange/48073-lasdata) <br>class by Teemu Kumpumäki with minor adjustments
-coded by Teemu Kumpumäki

 `Copyright (c) 2016, Teemu Kumpumäki.
 All rights reserved.`